cloudfoundry-attic/lattice-release/CONTRIBUTING.md

 Stories not (yet) prioritized are kept in the Icebox.
 The Icebox is a grab-bag of feature requests, GitHub Issues, or partially-developed ideas.
 Stories in the Icebox may never be prioritized, and may not always be maintained in the same disciplined manner as the Backlog.

-Periodically, the Lattice team goes through through both the Backlog and the Icebox, and tags stories using the 'community' label.
+Periodically, the Lattice team goes through both the Backlog and the Icebox, and tags stories using the 'community' label.
 These are stories that are particularly well-suited to community contribution, and make excellent candidates for people to work on.